scuzzydude/asimov/asimov.md

 "I knew I could count on you, John."
 They shake hands and Bruce returns to headquarters.

-Bruce and his grandson pull an all nighter, using sophisticated software to go through assault scenarios they could run to destroy Drogo or at least force him out of the Louvre.
+Bruce and his grandson pull an all nighter using sophisticated software to go through assault scenarios they could run to destroy Drogo or at least force him out of the Louvre.
 Drogo has gas masks and chemical suits and armored vehicles and a thousand troops.
 Joe Jonas has a large die-hard team of over a hundred bad-asses, and they usually can take on odds of at least fifty to one, but nobody has every asked them not to damage the contents of a building before.
 They run it through, and the best scenario they can come up with is 20 to 30 casualties.

 Bruce tosses and turns trying to get to sleep on a cot in his office, worrying that one of the casualties might be his grandson, Joe Jonas.
 Flashbacks of Joe as a baby, playing T-ball, with his band playing guitar at his high-school prom, singing an a-cappella version of "I Don't Want to Miss a Thing" at grandpa's seventieth birthday party.

 Bruce finally falls asleep, and in his dream, he is visited by a strikingly handsome middle-aged Leonardo Da Vinci.
 It's a Scorsese film, so you know he'll cast the right actor, somebody whose very name invokes memories of the high Italian Renaissance.

 Bruce explains his predicament to the old master.
 How he's scared of losing his golden-voiced grandson, and to a lesser extent, the rest of the boys who work for his firm, thought he points out, they've all got really great life insurance, and most of them would be in prison if he hadn't given them a job where they could kick-ass and blow stuff up.
-Leonardo transports Bruce on a magical journey, a journey through great masterpieces of history, with matching the artists of history with their artwork, finally ending with study of Leonardo himself, painting his Mona Lisa in his studio.
-Bruce is mesmorized by the beauty, "I didn't know art could be so powerful and beautiful."
+Leonardo transports Bruce on a magical journey, a journey through great masterpieces of history, with matching the artists of history with their artwork, finally ending with study of Leonardo himself, painting his *Mona Lisa* in his studio.
+Bruce is mesmerized by the beauty, "I didn't know art could be so powerful and beautiful."

 "Yes, John.
 All the paintings in the world are not worth one single human life.
 And certainly not Joe Jonas."